Spiritual Authority (Audio Version)

 Slaves, be obedient to those who are your masters.
 Ephesians 6:5.

 The challenge, as I see it, comes within the body of Christ, the ekklesia.
-In our western culture positions/offices within the body are generally filled by 'democratic' election, however, the ekklesia is a theocracy, not a democracy.
+In our Western culture, positions/offices within the body are generally filled by a 'democratic' election.
+However, the ekklesia is a theocracy, not a democracy.
 This may place us in a position where those that the Lord has selected and gifted for leadership are not those we’ve elected.
-In the event of such a scenario we could find ourselves acting in disrespect or insubordination toward the Lord’s anointed.
-This is especially difficult when the one elected acts disrespectful toward someone they deem to be “under” them when in fact they are the Lord’s anointed over them.
+In the event of such a scenario, we could find ourselves acting in disrespect or insubordination toward the Lord’s anointed.
+This is especially difficult when the one elected acts disrespectfully toward someone they deem to be “under” them when they are the Lord’s anointed over them.

-I do not expect the earth to open up and swallow them, however, and at the extreme, Ananias and Sapphira showed disrespect and it was costly to them.
+I do not expect the earth to open up and swallow them, however.
+At the extreme, Ananias and Sapphira showed disrespect, which was costly to them.

 Although this example of discipline was harsh, it can be expected that discipline in the form of hardships and/or maladies may result from acts of rebellion, insubordination, or disrespect toward those with higher authority.
-These hardships are given as discipline, not as punishment (read my book Fathered by God), for the purpose of correcting/modifying our misbehaviour.
+These hardships are given as discipline, not punishment (read my book Fathered by God), to correct/modify our misbehaviour.

 Behold, to obey is better than sacrifice...For rebellion is as the sin of divination, And insubordination is as iniquity and idolatry.
 1 Samuel 15:22-23.

-We see in 1 Corinthians 11 that some were abusive toward others in the way the conducted themselves during communion.
+We see in 1 Corinthians 11 that some were abusive toward others in the way they conducted themselves during communion.
 The result was weakness, sickness, and even death (the big sleep):

 For this reason many among you are weak and sick, and a number sleep.
 1 Corinthians 11:30.

-When experiencing any form of hardship, our relationship to those around us should become one of the first places we look to in order to find a cause.
+When experiencing any form of hardship, our relationship with those around us should become one of the first places we look to find a cause.

-When she was a school teacher, my wife had an unruly student that she could not turn.
-I made the comment that she had not yet found the hardship that would encourage him to modify his behaviour.
-One day she smiled and told me that she found it and using it only once was sufficient.
+When she was a school teacher, my wife had an unruly student she could not turn.
+I commented that she had not found the hardship that would encourage him to modify his behaviour.
+One day, she smiled and told me she found it and that using it only once was sufficient.
 That student was no longer a problem.

 You can be sure that Father knows exactly what type of discipline/hardship2 will encourage us to change our behaviour when we are disobedient, rebellious, insubordinate, or disrespectful toward Him, those He has placed in positions of authority, or toward those around us.

-It has been rightly said that the theme of all the writings of the law and prophets involve proper relationship—how we are to conduct our relationships with others.
+It has been rightly said that the theme of all the writings of the law and prophets involves proper relationship—how we conduct our relationships with others.
 This is especially true of those placed by Him into positions of authority over us.

 “Everyone is to obey those with a higher authority than themselves, because the only authority that counts comes from God and those having this authority exist because God appointed them.” (my paraphrase of Romans 13:1).

-Who then are those that has God selected for positions of authority and how do we identify them?
+Who are those God has selected for positions of authority, and how do we identify them?
 This is very important for each of us to determine.
-I believe that God makes them evident to us—if we are willing to see them.
+I believe that God makes them evident to us if we are willing to see them.
 Read Recognizing Authority.

 Footnotes